Gerardo Barbero

 Gerardo Fabián Barbero (21 August 1961 – 4 March 2001) was an Argentine chess grandmaster.
 He was born in Lanús, Buenos Aires, and raised in Rosario, Santa Fe.

 Barbero came fifth in the World Junior Chess Championship of 1978.
 He was Argentine champion in 1984 and played on board one for the Chess Olympiad team in 1990.
 He played six times for Argentina, between 1978 and 1994, at the Chess Olympiads.
 Barbero was awarded the title of Grandmaster in 1987.

-In 1986, he moved to Budapest, Hungary, where he married Dr. Katalin Marietta Molnár and had a son, János Américo Barbero.
-His grandchildren are János Fabián Barbero and Miklós José Barbero.
+In 1986, he moved to Budapest, Hungary, where he married Katalin Marietta Molnár and had a son.
 In Hungary, he developed a friendship with Bobby Fischer, who, according to GM Eugenio Torre, "liked Barbero".
 He died in Budapest of cancer in 2001.

 The third chapter of Tibor Karolyi's 2009 book Genius in the Background is devoted to him.

 Sample game

 Barbero had a win against Bent Larsen in Buenos Aires in 1991: